lukecollier/lukecollier.dev/content/blog/new-website.md

 Hello [Zola!](https://www.getzola.org/)

-Zola is perfect for my needs paired with my new favourite CSS toy; [atomizer](https://acss.io/) I've got all I need to spec out and build a robust full featured blog to share my thoughts in an dense space.
+Zola is perfect for my needs paired with my new favourite CSS toy; [atomizer](https://acss.io/) I've got all I need to spec out and build a robust full featured blog to share my thoughts and _insights_.

 Not just a blog I can create a beautiful page for my cv aswell!